Microsoft/go/eng/doc/CrossPlatformCryptography.md

 This article assumes you have a working familiarity with cryptography in Go.

+## Platform support

+Microsoft Go supports the following platforms:

+### Windows

+On Windows, Microsoft Go uses the [Cryptography API: Next Generation](https://learn.microsoft.com/en-us/windows/win32/seccng/cng-portal) library, CNG from now on, for cryptographic operations.
+CNG is available since Windows Vista and Windows Server 2008 and it doesn't require any additional installation nor configuration.

+### Linux

+On Linux, Microsoft Go uses the [OpenSSL crypto library](https://docs.openssl.org/3.0/man7/crypto/) library, OpenSSL from now on, for cryptographic operations.
+OpenSSL is normally available on Linux distributions, but it may not be installed by default.
+If it is not installed, you can install it using the package manager of your distribution.

+OpenSSL 3 implements all the cryptographic algorithms using [Providers](https://docs.openssl.org/3.0/man7/crypto/#providers).
+Microsoft Go officially supports the built-in providers and the [SymCrypt provider](https://github.com/microsoft/SymCrypt-OpenSSL), SCOSSL from now on.
+The minimum SCOSSL version required is v1.6.1.
+The following tables assume that the SCOSSL provider is used together with the built-in providers.

 ## Hash and Message Authentication Algorithms

 This section includes the following packages: